taitulism/draggable/README.md

 ## ClassNames
-For your convenience, the main element will be given the following classes:
+For styling, the main element will be given the following classes:
 * `'draggable'` - from initialization until destruction.
 * `'grabbed'` - when grabbing the element.
 On mouse down, before moving.
 * `'dragging'` - when moving the element until mouse up.

 &nbsp;

->## Position
+>### Position:
->The target element will be placed inside the `<body>` element and will be given an inline style of `position: absolute`.
+>On initialization, the target element will be placed inside the `<body>` element and will be given an inline style of `position: absolute`.